This page provides starting points for information relevant to your journal and covers the following topics:

 Legal news and current awareness tools are a good source for identifying developing areas of law ripe for new scholarship.

 You will need to do a preemption check to make sure that your idea is original.
 To do this, you should do a thorough search of the legal literature to determine if another author has already published on your topic, using the same analysis as yours.

-You might also search or browse the Current Index to Legal Periodicals on Hein Online, a weekly index service arranged by subject area, to find the most recent law journal articles in a subject area.
+You might also search in Legal Research Index on Westlaw, using the index headings to find articles on your topic, and in the Current Index to Legal Periodicals on Westlaw and Hein Online, a weekly index service arranged by subject area.
+Both are good for finding the most recent law journal articles in a subject area.

 *Be sure to keep checking for new articles on your topic, and other developments that might affect your research, using alerts on Westlaw and Lexis, and by following topical legal blogs and newsletters.*

 Some other legal research guides on preemption include: